Properties of functions (§3.3)

 is anything that's either an absolute maximum or an absolute minimum.

-so mostly you'll just look for them on the graph again.
+so mostly you'll just look for these on the graph too.

 Go back to the course homepage.